Driving Safety Course

 Within 15 days from the date of offense, mail, or bring the five items listed below to the court and upon approval, the court will grant permission to take the course.
 If applying by mail, please wait to receive permission from the court before taking the course.

-If you are eligible, you may sign up for a Driving Safety Course by sending the following five items to the court or appearing at the court on or before your appearance date:
+If you are eligible, you may sign up for a Driving Safety Course by sending the following items to the court or appearing at the court on or before your appearance date:

 - A copy of your valid insurance showing you as a covered driver